-The Duty Cycle Limit parameter sets the absolute maximum amount of drive signal that can be output to the actuator and thus serves as a mechanism for fuel limiting.
-Fuel limiting is achieved by setting the maximum duty cycle or on-time allowed during one cycle of the PWM (pulse-width-modulation) signal controlling the actuator drive circuit.
+The Duty Cycle Limit parameter sets the absolute maximum amount of drive signal that can be output to the fuel valve and thus serves as a mechanism for fuel limiting.
+Fuel limiting is achieved by setting the maximum duty cycle or ontime allowed during one cycle of the PWM (pulse-width-modulation) signal controlling the fuel valve drive circuit.
 The value assigned to the duty cycle limit parameter is a percentage, and is limited to values in the range 10% to 95%.
 The default value is 95%.

-When changing Duty Cycle Limit parameter, it is recommended to also update Integral High Limit parameter (to value less or equal to Duty Cycle Limit value)
+When changing Duty Cycle Limit parameter, it is recommended to update Integral High Limit parameter as well (to value less or equal Duty Cycle Limit value)